Bonton, Dallas: History

 Based on historical maps showing the development of the region, the effort to build Bonton spanned from 1919 through the 1940s.
 The neighborhood's early history, however, is virtually unrecorded.
 What is known about these days derives from word of mouth from Bonton natives and local Black newspapers.
 Residents frame this beginning period of Bonton's history as the area's golden age where feelings of camaraderie and mutual respect governed the neighborhood.
 Even as early as 1932, however, Bonton earned a negative reputation for crime in the dominant culture's media that continues even today.
 This can be seen in the fact that the first mention of the neighborhood in The Dallas Morning News depicts a gang leader shooting an individual for liquor.

 In the 1940s, it became even more difficult for minorities, especially African Americans, to find adequate housing, as the quality of what was available in the area was subpar.
 As a result, many attempted to spread beyond their racially segregated and overpopulated neighborhoods.
 The violent backlash that erupted against them was experienced throughout Dallas.
 Beginning in 1940, white residents began a terror campaign of bombing the newly acquired homes of black residents in traditionally white neighborhoods.
 This campaign ended only with the United States' entry into World War II.
 The bombings resumed in 1950 in the Queen City neighborhood just north of Bonton and continued, despite protests and petitions to the Governor pleading for the State to step in.
 The bombings only ceased when the City finally decided to start making arrests—although no one was ever convicted of the crimes.
 Jim Schutze's book, "The Accommodation" is the most thorough publication documenting this history of the South Dallas bombings.
-"White Metropolis" by Michael Philips is a well-researched case study that explores "more than 150 years of Dallas history... [revealing] how white business leaders created both a white racial identity and a Southwestern regional identity that excluded African Americans from power and required Mexican Americans and Jews to adopt Anglo-Saxon norms to achieve what limited positions of power they held.
+"White Metropolis" by Michael Philips is a well-researched case study that explores "more than 150 years of Dallas history... [revealing] how white business leaders created both a white racial identity and a Southwestern regional identity that excluded African Americans from power and required Mexican Americans and Jews to adopt Anglo-American norms to achieve what limited positions of power they held.